bright/new-www/content/blog/5-mistakes-to-avoid-in-restaurant-pos-legacy-revamping.md

 ## Not prioritizing waitstaff feedback

-<blockquote><h2></h2><div>When developing a POS system for waitstaff, it is crucial to consider their perspective.
+*When developing a POS system for waitstaff, it is crucial to consider their perspective.
 You shouldn't base your modernization solely on your internal vision of how the product should look.
-Instead, **rely on actual product design research techniques such as field studies, user shadowing, and adaptive interviews.**</div><footer></footer></blockquote>
+Instead, **rely on actual product design research techniques such as field studies, user shadowing, and adaptive interviews**.*

-<blockquote><h2></h2><div>Waitstaff are a very specific group of tech users; they have their habits, workarounds, and might know your POS even better than you do, using it in ways you wouldn't imagine. **A notable example we discovered during adaptive interviews involved users who didn’t use table maps but instead added notes to distinguish clients**, such as “lady with a yellow umbrella.”
+*Waitstaff are a very specific group of tech users; they have their habits, workarounds, and might know your POS even better than you do, using it in ways you wouldn't imagine. **A notable example we discovered during adaptive interviews involved users who didn’t use table maps but instead added notes to distinguish clients**, such as “lady with a yellow umbrella.”
 As you can see, that's a very specific way to use POS software.
-Ensure that your modernization is based on such feedback, so the transition to the new POS will be smoother for your users.</div><footer>Joanna Cieszyńska, Product Designer @ bright inventions</footer></blockquote>
+Ensure that your modernization is based on such feedback, so the transition to the new POS will be smoother for your users.*

+**Joanna Cieszyńska, Product Designer @ bright inventions**